balancer/docs/docs/reference/dune/spells.md

 ## Contribute to the Magic

 We invite you to not only explore but also contribute to the magic.
 As we strive for excellence, collaboration is at the heart of our mission.
 Your insights, feedback, and contributions are invaluable in shaping the future of Balancer's data analytics.
+To do so, you can create pull requests to Dune's spellbook or reach out to Balancer Labs' data team directly on [Discord](https://discord.balancer.fi/).

 **You can leverage our spells with queries such as:**